8:00 – 9:00 am – Supervised Play (Extended Care)

 Final Day: Parents are invited to attend a Closing Assembly at 2:30 on the final day camp.
 This 30-minute session is designed to celebrate the hard work and accomplishment of the young authors, and to offer parents a window into the camp experience.
 Parental attendance is optional (we know you are busy!) and typically only about 50% of families are represented.
 Although most campers depart after the Closing Assembly, SuperPlay WILL be available until 5:00 on the final day for those who are registered for this additional option.

-Afternoon SuperPlay offers 2 hours of “Extended Care” at an additional charge.
+Afternoon SuperPlay offers 3 hours of “Extended Care” at an additional charge.
 Parents can add the SuperPlay option by logging into their ParentPortal at AIWcamp.com.
-During this non-academic time, Adventure Guides (counselors) chaperone free play on the playground, or, at some locations, indoor play time.
+During this non-academic time, staff chaperones a mix of lightly scheduled activities, free play on the playground/outdoor space, and indoor play time.